samar-703/cider/README.md

 # Cider - Omegle Clone

-A modern, real-time video chat application that connects strangers for random video conversations, inspired by Omegle.
+A real-time video chat application that connects strangers for random video conversations, inspired by Omegle.
 Built with React, Node.js, Socket.IO, and WebRTC.

 ## Features